awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/AWSHowTo.cloudwatchlogs.md

 # Using Elastic Beanstalk with Amazon CloudWatch Logs<a name="AWSHowTo.cloudwatchlogs"></a>

 With CloudWatch Logs, you can monitor and archive your Elastic Beanstalk application, system, and custom log files from Amazon EC2 instances of your environments\.
 You can also configure alarms that make it easier for you to react to specific log stream events that your metric filters extract\.
 The CloudWatch Logs agent installed on each Amazon EC2 instance in your environment publishes metric data points to the CloudWatch service for each log group you configure\.
 Each log group applies its own filter patterns to determine what log stream events to send to CloudWatch as data points\.
 Log streams that belong to the same log group share the same retention, monitoring, and access control settings\.
-You can configure Elastic Beanstalk to automatically stream logs to the CloudWatch service, as described in [Streaming Instance Logs to CloudWatch Logs](#AWSHowTo.cloudwatchlogs.streaming)\.
+You can configure Elastic Beanstalk to automatically stream logs to the CloudWatch service, as described in [Streaming instance logs to CloudWatch Logs](#AWSHowTo.cloudwatchlogs.streaming)\.
 For more information about CloudWatch Logs, including terminology and concepts, see the [Amazon CloudWatch Logs User Guide](http://docs.aws.amazon.com/AmazonCloudWatch/latest/DeveloperGuide/WhatIsCloudWatchLogs.html)\.

 In addition to instance logs, if you enable [enhanced health](health-enhanced.md) for your environment, you can configure the environment to stream health information to CloudWatch Logs\.
-See [Streaming Elastic Beanstalk Environment Health Information to Amazon CloudWatch Logs](AWSHowTo.cloudwatchlogs.envhealth.md)\.
+See [Streaming Elastic Beanstalk environment health information to Amazon CloudWatch Logs](AWSHowTo.cloudwatchlogs.envhealth.md)\.

 The following figure shows the **Monitoring** page and graphs for an environment that is configured with CloudWatch Logs integration\.
 The example metrics in this environment are named **CWLHttp4xx** and **CWLHttp5xx**\.
 One of the graphs shows that the **CWLHttp4xx** metric has triggered an alarm based on conditions specified in the configuration files\.